You Are What You Eat.

 I arranged the ingredients into four rows and two columns, mimicking the way they are typically organized in my fridge.

-The various combinations of ingredients and the frequency with which I use them in cooking are conveyed through the use of three types of lines: solid, regularly dashed, and irregularly dashed.
-I believe this is the most intriguing aspect of the diagram, as it accurately reflects certain aspects of my personality.
-For example, my love of spicy food is reflected by my frequent use of Chinese red pepper in dishes such as cabbages and tofu.
-Additionally, my interest in yangsheng (a Chinese term for foods that promote health) is demonstrated through the incorporation of ingredients such as goji berries and mushrooms in my chicken soup.
-Finally, cooking eggs with tomatoes is a deliberate representation of my cultural background and if you familiar with Chinese cuisine, you probably know where I am from ☺
+The combinations of ingredients and their cooking frequency are represented by three types of lines: solid, regularly dashed, and irregularly dashed.
+I find this the most intriguing part of the diagram, as it captures elements of my personality.
+For instance, my love for spicy food is shown through the frequent use of Chinese red pepper in dishes like cabbage and tofu.
+My interest in yangsheng (a Chinese concept of health-promoting foods) is reflected in ingredients like goji berries and mushrooms in my chicken soup.
+Finally, cooking eggs with tomatoes is a deliberate nod to my cultural background—if you know Chinese cuisine, you might guess where I’m from ☺.

 REFLECTION